philipwalton/html-inspector/README.md

 })
 ```

 For convenience, some of the config options may be passed as single arguments.
-If `.inspect()` receives an argument that is an array it is assume to be the `useRules` option, if it's an string or DOM element it's assumed to be the `domRoot` option, and if its a function it's assumed to be the `onComplete` callback.
+If `.inspect()` receives an argument that is an array, it is assumed to be the `useRules` option; if it's a string or DOM element, it's assumed to be the `domRoot` option; and if it's a function, it's assumed to be the `onComplete` callback.

 ```js
 // only set the useRules options